polystat/c2eo/project/tests/datasets/launcher-set/readme.md

 *Read this in other languages: [Russian](readme.ru.md)*

+You have to make sure you have completed this [guide](https://github.com/polystat/c2eo#2-build-llvm--clang)

 ## Directory Hierarchy

 Tests are placed in the `tests` directory.
 Each test, a C file, is in a separate subdirectory.
 The program file name is the same as the directory name and has the extension `.c`.
 During testing, additional data with test information is created in these test directories.